naveenarhema/cs253/README.md

 # cs253
-This repo includes code for cs253 python assignment
+This repo includes code for cs253 C++ and python assignment